thewhitecircle/ctf_writeups/cyber_apocalypse_2025/forensics/CaveExpedition.md

     > evtx_dump Microsoft-Windows-Sysmon_Operational.evtx -o jsonl -f sysmon.json
 ```

-- Now we can write a parser and extract powershell code from the logs :
+- Now we can write a parser and extract PowerShell code from the logs :

 ```
     import json